effortlesslabs/dbx/README.md

 # Run tests
 cargo test

+# Run doctests
+cargo test --doc
 ```

 ## Development Status

 This project is currently in early development.
-See [DBX_TODO.md](DBX_TODO.md) for the current status and roadmap.
+See [ROADMAP.md](ROADMAP.md) for the detailed development plan and future goals.

 ## License